-From 2008 through 2017, SMUD expended, at no cost to SSWD, approximately \$430,500 related to capital additions to the Camp Far West Powerhouse and appurtenant facilities, for an average annual capital expense of \$43,050.
-SMUD will continue to pay these expenses, at no cost to SSWD, through 2031 under the SMUD Contract.
+From 2008 through 2017, SMUD expended approximately \$430,500 related to capital additions to the Camp Far West Powerhouse and appurtenant facilities, for an average annual capital expense of \$43,050.
 During this same period, SSWD expended approximately \$100,000 on Project non-powerhouse capital expenses, which average \$10,000 annually.
 In addition, as mentioned above as ordered by FERC, by 2021 SSWD anticipates modifying the Camp Far West Dam spillway, at an estimated cost of \$8,812,206.